Mercury alert: Is canned tuna safe to eat?

 Fortunately, parents and kids need not give up tuna altogether.

 There are two main kinds of canned tuna: chunk light and solid or chunk white (albacore).
-Most canned white tuna is albacore.
+All canned white tuna is albacore.
 Its mercury levels are almost three times higher than the smaller skipjack, used in most canned light tuna.

 These recommendations are based on EPA guidance and estimates of mercury in the most popular canned tunas:

 - Canned white, or albacore (0.32 parts per million of mercury).
 Children under six can eat up to one 3-ounce portion a month; children from 6–12, two 4.5-ounce portions a month.
 Adults, including pregnant women, can safely eat it up to three times a month (women, 6-ounce portions; men, 8-ounce portions).

 - Canned light — the safer choice (0.12 parts per million of mercury).
 Children under six can eat up to three 3-ounce portions per month.
 Older children and adults can safely eat it once a week.
 But look out for “gourmet” or “tonno” labels.
 They are made with bigger yellowfin tuna and can contain mercury levels comparable to canned white.

 - A better alternative is canned salmon (mostly sockeye or pink from Alaska), which is low in contaminants and high in heart-healthy omega-3s.
 It’s also sustainably caught in Alaska and similarly priced, making it a great choice all around.

 A study by the Mercury Policy Project found a wide range of mercury levels in both light and white tuna from government-sponsored school lunch programs.
 Some of the canned albacore/white tuna tested had mercury levels almost four times the average level reported by FDA.
 For health warnings about other fish, see our Seafood Selector.